AutoSurvey-968/AutoSurvey-back/README.md

 * Google Firebase, in conjunction with Spring Security, is used to verify user authentication for protected routes.

 To-do list:
-* Wow improvement to be done 1
+* Implement message queueing to improve loose-coupling of services.
 * Wow improvement to be done 2

 ## Getting Started